In philadelphia and online across pa

 You’re feeling depleted after years of counting calories and skipping meals, only to realize that no number on the scale will ever feel good enough.
 You keep turning down dinner invitations, only to spend the night scrolling your phone, feeling left out and sidelined in your own life.

 You’re at happy hour and instead of joining in on the conversation, you’re stuck in your head because you can’t stop thinking about food.
+Maybe you’re distracted by trying to find the lowest calorie item on the menu, instead of what you actually want.

 You rip through outfit after outfit, and pick yourself apart before you walk out the door.
-You find yourself staring at the mirror while gripping your stomach and thighs, wishing your body was different.
+You find yourself staring at the mirror, wishing your body was different.
+Or maybe you avoid mirrors altogether because you’d rather pretend that your body doesn’t exist.

 -